-This is President Obama's first meeting with Prime Minister Arseniy Yatsenyuk and is meant to underscore U.S. support for the new government and the Ukrainian people.
+This was Obama's first meeting with Yatsenyuk and was meant to underscore U.S. support for the new government and the Ukrainian people.

-Mr. Yatsenyuk and President Obama will also discuss financial assistance for Ukraine.
+As part of the talks, Obama and Yatsenyuk discussed financial assistance for Ukraine.
 The U.S. has already pledged $1 billion in aid.

-Meanwhile, the U.S. continues to take action against Russia for its military movement into Crimea.
-On Tuesday, the House of Representatives voted 403 to six to condemn Russia for violating Ukraine's sovereignty in Crimea.
+On Tuesday, the U.S. House of Representatives voted 403 to six to condemn Russia for violating Ukraine's sovereignty in Crimea.
 The resolution also calls for international monitors to go to the region.